 His main teacher have been Angelo Gilardino, Giulio Tampalini, Mark Delpriora, David Leisner and Giovanni Grano.

-Alessio is currently guitar instructor at the Edinboro University of Pennsylvania, where he teaches classical guitar and guitar ensemble
+Prior to moving to California, Alessio served as guitar instructor at the Edinboro University of Pennsylvania,

 He plays guitars by Luis Arban and Giuseppe Guargliardo.